-The NC, having reviewed each Director's outside directorships as well as each Director's contributions to the Board, is satisfied that all Directors have discharged their duties adequately for FY2019.
+The NC, having reviewed each Director's outside directorships as well as each Director's contributions to the Board, is satisfied that all Directors have discharged their duties adequately for FY2020.

 The NC has in place a framework for annual performance evaluations of the Board and Board Committees to assess the effectiveness of the Board and its Board Committees and to facilitate discussion to enable the Board to discharge its duties more effectively.
-The annual performance evaluations of the Board and Board Committees will be carried out by means of a questionnaire relating to the size and composition of the Board, information flow to the Board, Board procedures and accountability, matters concerning CEO/key management personnel and standards of conduct of Board members being completed by each individual Director.
+The annual performance evaluations of the Board and Board Committees will be carried out by means of a questionnaire relating to the size and composition of the Board, information flow to the Board, Board procedures and accountability, matters concerning Chief Excutive Officer ("CEO")/Key Management Personnel ("KMP") and standards of conduct of Board members being completed by each individual Director.
 Completed questionnaires will be collated by the Company Secretary and the findings analysed and discussed with the Board and Board Committees.
 Recommendations to further enhance the effectiveness of the Board and Board Committees will be implemented, as appropriate.